 Touchpoint mapping is where physical and virtual attendees can connect and share the same event experience, and network opportunities.
 These touchpoints are extremely important to make sure both the attendees have a similar experience.

-After all, a hybrid event is one event, but offers two experiences.
+After all, hybrid events are one event, but offer two experiences.

 Some of the examples of touchpoint mapping include:

 - Virtual venue that looks like the physical one